Home » Recipes » Salad Recipes » Sunshine Salad

 1. To serve, cut into squares and top with a small dollop of mayonnaise (optional).

-• When mixing the salad ingredients, be sure to stir until fully combined and evenly distributed.
+• When mixing in the salad ingredients, be sure to stir until fully combined and evenly distributed.
 This will ensure that each bite has a consistent mix of all the flavors and textures.

 • Make sure to reserve the pineapple juice to mix with the jello.